 - Manas National Park

 Famous as a tiger reserve, Bandipur National Park also nurtures a large breeding population of Indian elephants.

-Once the hunting ground for the royals of Mysore, Bandipur forest was upgraded to national park and tiger reserve in 1974.
+Once a hunting ground for the royals of Mysore, Bandipur forest was upgraded to a national park and tiger reserve in 1974.